 Assisted living is the most common type of “senior living” since it includes support for daily living but still allows for some independent living activities, such as social activities and having your own living space.

-If you’re starting your search into senior care communities and assisted living communities, there are so many options available, it can often be confusing.
+If you’re starting your search into senior care communities and assisted living communities near you, there are so many options available, it can often be confusing.
 This article explains what are the different types of assisted and senior living options to make sure you’re choosing the right assisted or independent living communities for your loved one.

 Assisted Living vs. Senior Living

 Senior living defined includes assisted living but is also a broader category that includes other independent living communities or in-home care housing options for older adults.
 Senior living includes terms such as assisted living, memory care, active adult, 55+ housing, and continuing care retirement communities.

 Senior living communities are built for folks simply looking for a maintenance-free lifestyle to those that need 24-hour medical care or skilled nursing care.
 We’ve put together this guide to explain some of the most common property types of senior living and assisted living communities to help you decide what’s right for you.

 Assisted living housing for seniors comes in all different levels of care, including medical and non-medical communities.
 Here are four common types of housing with assistance for seniors explained, including: